Paper Giant

 Outcomes

-• A set of life stories that explain the different modes of landcare work in Australia
+• A set of life stories that map the different modes of landcare work across Australia — making the system legible to everyone involved

-• An MVP approach to guide the development of a new data platform
+• An MVP approach to guide development of a new shared data platform

-• A prioritised set of features that can be utilised to develop future releases and improvements
+• A prioritised feature set to shape future releases and improvements

 A shot of a greenhouse with a mix of signs and seedlings

-As a nationwide organisation, CVA is uniquely positioned in Australia’s large, complex and dynamic landcare and conservation system to create a data-sharing platform that can capture the fieldwork in real time so project efforts and achievements are more visible to the grants bodies that support them.
+As a nationwide organisation operating across Australia's complex landcare and conservation system, CVA was in a strong position to change this.
+The opportunity was clear — a shared data platform that captures fieldwork in real time, so project efforts and achievements become visible to the grants bodies and partners that support them.

 A conservationist in his greenhouse